Behavioral Health Service Corps

 Get credit toward your master’s degree

-Enroll in three courses at William James College.
-Courses are designed to complement and enhance the employment experience and the nine credits earned during the service year can be applied toward the master’s degree.
+Enroll in two courses at William James College.
+Courses are designed to complement and enhance the employment experience and the six credits earned during the service year can be applied toward the master’s degree.
 Employers allot four hours per week of work release time for training and professional development.

 Grow your network and make a difference